-During the Q1 2021 infill soil sampling programs, concurrent mapping and prospecting programs were undertaken to locate sites of small-scale artisanal hard rock mining activity extending from the historic Obuom Mine into the northern end of the Dankran property.
-A series of small, historical and current mining sites were identified on the Obuom Small Scale Mining Permit area striking south-southwest into Dankran, consisting of hand-dug vertical shafts accessing quartz vein material at depth.
-Geological exposures and mapping conducted to date are insufficient to determine the widths of potential mineralization.
+During the January infill soil sampling program, a concurrent mapping and prospecting program was undertaken to locate sites of small-scale artisanal hard rock mining activity extending from the historic Obuom Mine into the northern end of the Dankran property.
+A series of small, historic and current mining sites were identified on the Obuom Small Scale Mining Permit area striking south-southwest into Dankran, consisting of hand-dug vertical shafts accessing quartz vein material at depth.
 This trend of artisanal mining activity lies along the very eastern limit of the current soil sampling.
+In light of this new information, our soil sampling program has been extended east to cover the strike extension of artisanal mine workings to refine this target area.